 Procedures for managing attendance issues, i.e., illness, check in/out, school activity absences, etc.

-An acceptable range of school and teacher consequences for unexcused absences and tardies
+An acceptable range of school and teacher consequences for unexcused absences and tardies.

-Guidelines for making up work
+Guidelines for making up work.

-Other pertinent information that addresses local school attendance needs
+Other pertinent information that addresses local school attendance needs.

 School principals shall submit the schoolwide attendance plan annually to their respective Administrators of Schools for review and approval.

-Disclosure statements shall include, but are not limited to, grading expectations for three basic components:
+Outline grading expectations for three basic components:

-classroom attendance and participation
+Classroom attendance and participation

-Students shall be allowed to make up work and earn points/credit missed due to administratively approved school activity absences.
+The process to make up work and earn points/credit missed due to administratively approved school activity absences.
 Students shall also be allowed to make up work and earn points/credit missed for legitimate absences as listed in section C.3.

 All students shall receive disclosure statements for all classes on or before the fifth day of enrollment in the course.
 Parents and students shall be encouraged to return signed disclosure statements in a timely manner, typically two to four days.